Dīgha Nikāya 11

 nimmānaratī nāma devā …

-the gods who delight in creation …
+the gods who love to imagine …

 sunimmito nāma devaputto …